javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/9-check-login/solution.md

 ```

 Note the vertical indents inside the `if` blocks.
 They are technically not required, but make the code more readable.

+Also Note that I used `const` to declare `userName` and `pass` because we are not modifying them in further code and
+we don't want them to accidentally get modified.